 Corsair’s iCUE is a fully featured backend software suite for just about every component and peripheral Corsair makes.
 It provides a solid backbone for the features and capabilities of all Corsair’s supporting products and is head and shoulders above most of the competition.

 What can you do with Corsair iCUE?

-You can also use the iCUE's reporting feature to look at the memory's timings and frequency, as well as the temperature of individual sticks on a graph, that lets you keep an eye on how hot they get during idle and load environments over time.
-Perfect for those looking to maximize their system performance, without sacrificing temperatures and component longevity.
+You can also use the iCUE’s reporting feature to look at the memory’s timings and frequency, as well as the temperature of individual sticks on a graph, which lets you keep an eye on how hot they get during idle and load environments over time.
+Perfect for those looking to maximise their system performance, without sacrificing temperatures and component longevity.

 You can even implement custom notifications with their own responses.
-You can have a warning trigger when the memory modules reach higher than 70 degrees Celsius, and then have the fans spin up to 100 percent, change LED colours to warn you of the problem, run a certain file, or even shut down your PC entirely.
+Or you can even have a warning trigger when the memory modules reach higher than 70 degrees Celsius, and then have the fans spin up to 100 percent. iCUE also lets you change LED colours to warn you of the problem, run a certain file, or even shut down your PC entirely.
 That could be especially useful if you were away from the system for a lengthy period of time and are concerned about how its temperatures might progress without your oversight.

 These same sorts of controls and monitors extend to other important system components like your CPU cooler.
 If you run a Corsair all-in-one water cooler, you can control fan curves and pump speed, as well as any lighting that’s present.
 You can choose preset cooling modes, or set in place triggers for automated fan speed control to keep temperatures and noise levels within predefined ranges.

 If you have an iCUE compatible Corsair power supply, you can even switch from multi-rail to single rail setups, depending on your needs for certain GPU intensive tasks.
 There is also monitoring in place for temperature, fan speed, and power draw at any one time.